xmusphlkg/CNIDS/Report/information/Hepatitis D.md

-Hepatitis D, also known as delta hepatitis, is a viral infection that only occurs in individuals who are already infected with the hepatitis B virus (HBV).
-It is caused by the hepatitis D virus (HDV), a defective RNA virus that relies on HBV for replication.
-The co-infection of HBV and HDV leads to a more severe form of liver disease.
+Hepatitis D, also referred to as delta hepatitis, is a viral infection caused by the hepatitis D virus (HDV).
+Unlike other forms of hepatitis, HDV can only occur as a co-infection with the hepatitis B virus (HBV) or as a superinfection in individuals already infected with HBV.
+HDV is considered the most severe form of viral hepatitis due to its tendency to lead to more severe liver disease and an increased risk of liver failure.

-Historical Context and Discovery:
-Hepatitis D was initially identified in 1977 by Dr. Mario Rizzetto and his colleagues in Italy.
-They discovered a new antigen in the blood of patients with chronic hepatitis B, which they named the delta antigen.
-Later, it was determined that this antigen was linked to a new virus, HDV.
+Historical Background: The discovery of Hepatitis D took place in 1977, when Dr. Mario Rizzetto, an Italian scientist, identified a novel antigen in patients with chronic liver disease.
+It was later determined that this antigen was associated with a small RNA virus, which was then named the hepatitis D virus.

-Global Prevalence:
+Modes of Transmission: Hepatitis D is primarily transmitted through contact with infected blood or other bodily fluids.
+The main routes of transmission include:

+1. Co-infection: HDV can be acquired simultaneously with HBV through exposure to infected blood or through sexual contact with an infected individual.

+2. Superinfection: Individuals already infected with chronic HBV are at risk of acquiring HDV if exposed to someone with HDV.
+Superinfection often leads to a more severe form of hepatitis compared to HBV alone.

+3. Vertical transmission: HDV can also be transmitted from an infected mother to her newborn during childbirth or through breastfeeding.

-Hepatitis D is a significant public health concern in many regions around the world, although its prevalence varies greatly.
-The prevalence of HDV is highest in areas where HBV infection is widespread, including Sub-Saharan Africa, the Amazon Basin, Mongolia, and parts of Eastern Europe and Asia.
-In these regions, 70-90% of individuals with HBV also have HDV co-infection.
-Conversely, in Western countries and places with effective HBV vaccination programs, the prevalence of HDV is relatively low.
+Affected Populations: Hepatitis D is found worldwide, but its prevalence varies among regions and populations.
+The highest prevalence is observed in areas where chronic HBV infection is widespread, such as sub-Saharan Africa, the Amazon basin, Central Asia, Mongolia, and the Pacific Islands.
+In these areas, HDV infection rates can range from 1% to 60% among individuals with chronic HBV infection.

-Transmission Routes:
-Hepatitis D is mostly transmitted through contact with infected blood.
-The primary mode of transmission is through percutaneous exposure to contaminated blood or blood products, such as sharing needles or syringes among drug users, receiving tainted blood transfusions or organ transplants, and unsafe medical procedures.
-While less common, transmission can also occur through sexual contact and from mother to child.
-Moreover, close household contact with an infected individual can result in HDV transmission.

-Affected Populations:
-Hepatitis D primarily affects individuals already infected with HBV.
-Therefore, at-risk populations for HDV infection include those with chronic HBV infection, injection drug users, individuals undergoing hemodialysis, and those who have received contaminated blood or blood products.
-HDV infection is more common among men, likely due to higher rates of risky behaviors.

-Key Statistics:
+Key Statistics and Risk Factors:

-- Approximately 15-20 million people worldwide are estimated to be co-infected with HBV and HDV.
+1. Global Prevalence: It is estimated that approximately 15-20 million people, amounting to 5% to 20% of chronic HBV carriers worldwide, are co-infected with HDV.

-- The prevalence of HDV varies significantly among regions, ranging from less than 1% in certain European countries to over 70% in specific Sub-Saharan African countries.
-- HDV infection is associated with more severe liver disease and a higher risk of liver cirrhosis, liver failure, and hepatocellular carcinoma compared to HBV infection alone.
+2. Increased Severity: HDV infection is associated with a higher risk of developing liver cirrhosis and hepatocellular carcinoma (liver cancer) compared to HBV infection alone.
-- The annual global mortality rate due to HDV is estimated to be 20,000 to 30,000 deaths.

-Major Risk Factors:
-The primary risk factor for HDV transmission is having chronic HBV infection.
-Other risk factors include injection drug use, sharing needles or syringes, receiving contaminated blood or blood products, and engaging in unsafe medical procedures.
-Additionally, unprotected sexual contact with an individual infected with both HBV and HDV can lead to HDV transmission.
+3. Injection Drug Use: Sharing contaminated needles and syringes poses a significant risk factor for HDV transmission, particularly among people who inject drugs.

+4. Blood Transfusions: Prior to the implementation of routine screening for HDV, blood transfusions were a common route of transmission.
+However, with improved screening measures, the risk of transfusion-related HDV infections has significantly decreased.

+5. Unsafe medical practices: In regions with inadequate infection control and sterilization practices, as well as poor screening of blood and blood products, healthcare-associated transmission of HDV can occur.

 Impact on Different Regions and Populations:
-The impact of HDV varies across different regions and populations.
-In areas with high rates of HBV and HDV co-infection, such as Sub-Saharan Africa and the Amazon Basin, HDV infection is a leading cause of chronic liver disease and hepatocellular carcinoma.
-In these regions, HDV significantly contributes to the burden of liver-related morbidity and mortality.
-Conversely, in Western countries with successful HBV vaccination programs, the prevalence of HDV is lower, and the disease has a limited impact.

-In conclusion, Hepatitis D is a viral infection that exclusively occurs in individuals with HBV.
-Its global prevalence varies, with high rates in regions where HBV infection is endemic.
-HDV transmission occurs through percutaneous exposure, sexual contact, and maternal-fetal transmission.
-HDV infection leads to more severe liver disease than HBV infection alone and carries a higher risk of cirrhosis and hepatocellular carcinoma.
-Understanding the epidemiology and impact of HDV is crucial for implementing effective prevention strategies and improving global healthcare.
+1. Sub-Saharan Africa: HDV is highly endemic in this region due to the high prevalence of chronic HBV infection and inadequate healthcare infrastructure.
+HDV-related liver disease is a major cause of morbidity and mortality.

+2. Amazon Basin: In the Amazon region, HDV prevalence rates can reach up to 60% among individuals with chronic HBV infection.
+This high prevalence is due to widespread transmission through contaminated needles used in traditional practices such as tattooing and body piercing.

+3. Eastern Europe and Central Asia: These regions have intermediate to high HDV prevalence, mainly driven by injection drug use and unsafe medical practices.

+4. Pacific Islands: Many Pacific Island nations have a high prevalence of HDV due to traditional cultural practices involving blood contact and shared tattooing tools.

+In conclusion, Hepatitis D is a significant global public health concern, primarily affecting populations with high rates of chronic HBV infection.
+Efforts to control HDV mainly focus on preventing HBV infection through vaccination and implementing comprehensive public health strategies to reduce transmission risks associated with blood contact, injection drug use, and unsafe medical practices.